forumone/gesso/README.md

 `gesso` command is not defined, make sure you have enabled the Gesso Helper module.

-If you can’t use Drush, then manually replace all instances of 'gesso' within this directory with a machine-readable name of your choice, including folder names, filenames, and all occurrences within files.
+If you can’t use Drush, then manually replace all instances of `gesso` within this directory with a machine-readable name of your choice, including folder names, filenames, and all occurrences within files.
 This custom name must start with a letter and may only contain lowercase letters, numbers, and